Geometric Conditions for Lossless Convexification in Linear Optimal Control with Discrete-Valued Inputs: Real-Time Implementation for Spacecraft Rendezvous: Numerical Simulations

-The output of the numerical optimization is a control sequence $\{u_k\}_{k=0}^N$.
-To evaluate the quality of the solutions, we introduce the following metrics: distance of a control input $u_k$ to the discrete set and the average distance of the control sequence to the discrete set, which are defined as
+The output of \Cref{prob:CP_Mayer_discrete} is a control sequence $\{u_k\}_{k=0}^N$.
+To evaluate the quality of the solutions, we introduce the following metrics: distance of the input $u_k$ to the discrete set and the average distance of the control sequence to the discrete set, which are defined as

-respectively.
-These metrics characterize the discreteness of the solution, at the level of individual control inputs as well as the entire control sequence.
+These metrics characterize the discreteness of the solution.
+Lower values in both metrics imply the control trajectory is closer to satisfying the input constraint $u \in \SU$.